S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/circle/circle.png)

-_A **circle** is an equivalent, self-governing, and semi-autonomous group of people collaborating to account for a domain._
+_A **circle** is a self-governing and semi-autonomous group of equivalent people who collaborate to account for a domain._

 A circle: